everthinq/scrapy-splash_FARA/README.md

 I tested it only in Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3 by yourself.

 If you are using different OS you need to figure out how to run it.
-Basic idea is simple: run docker and then run spider.
+Basic idea is simple: run docker and then run the project.

 ### How to run:
 0. Get docker: